carmencchow/cyclistic_casestudy/README.md

 We'll calculate average speed of each ride by taking the distance and dividing it by the trip duration.
 ![bike_type_speed](https://github.com/user-attachments/assets/8a23f2fa-0ea9-42d2-b5f7-8cf395c581f3)
 ![avg sped type](https://github.com/user-attachments/assets/8ca80245-9192-4fda-a33e-a370df955c61)

-<b>Bike Preferences:</b>

-Both casual and annual members prefer the classic bikes over the electric bikes: Casual riders 966,128 out of 1,469,640 rides were on classic bikes (65.73%) and for annual members, 68.50% or 1,855,692 out of the 2,708,729 rides.

 <b>Stations:</b>